amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 export default Clock;
 ```

-## First Step
+# First Step

-To begin, you can start create your own react app using command line or can directly go to [CodeSandbox](https://codesandbox.io/) if you want to skip using the command line which more faster.
-CodeSandbox is an online code editor and prototype tool that speeds up the creation and sharing of web apps where you can directly deploy your app without a hustle.
+To begin, you can start creating your own react app using the command line or can directly go to [CodeSandbox](https://codesandbox.io/) if you want to skip using the command line which is faster.
+CodeSandbox is an online code editor and prototype tool that speeds up the creation and sharing of web apps where you can directly deploy your app without any hustle.

 First, create a new folder inside the `src` folder named `components`.
 Then, create a JavaScript file called `Clock.js` which in React is the component of `Clock`.

 Create a function `Clock` Component.

-Export this component by type `export default Clock` below the function.
+Export this component by typing` export default Clock` below the function.

 ```js
 function Clock() {}